 Clarence-Rockland brims with modern amenities, including a YMCA, arenas, a public library, the Joël Gauthier Skatepark and more.
 Are you a dog lover?
 Rockland has a fenced off-leash dog park with its own active Facebook group.
 And for occasional music concerts, you can’t beat the Très-Sainte-Trinité Church, a Rockland landmark on Laurier Street.

 The countryside (and more!) is a step away

 Much of Clarence-Rockland is rural, which means easy access to outdoor amenities like the Prescott-Russell Recreational Trail and, in the summer and fall, farmgate food stands.
 If you’re a golfer, the Rockland Golf Club is almost on your doorstep.
 The beautiful Ottawa River is nearby and the Larose Forest, a great spot for hiking, picnicking, cross-country skiing and snowmobiling, is just 30 minutes away.
 Looking to cool off the kids on a hot summer day?
 The Calypso Theme Waterpark, a family favourite in Limoges, is a short, 35-km drive.

 Chips to go

 Rockland offers not just one but two great chip stands: Le Chip Stand at 306 Edwards St. (fans rave about the poutine and fresh fries) and SS Chip Wagon at 342 Laurier St. (foodies love everything, from the crisp fries and onion rings to the big portions).
 If you get a sudden craving for street food, both chip wagons are just a quick walk from Morris Village.
-Rockland also boasts family-owned restaurants, a popular sports bar, fast-food locations, and Joyful Coffee, a terrific little spot that roasts its own beans.
+Rockland also boasts family-owned restaurants like Benny’s All Day at 2370 Laurier St. (a varied menu, including great breakfasts, and friendly service), a popular sports bar, fast-food locations, and Joyful Coffee, a terrific little spot that roasts its own beans.

 Close to the big city